iwolfking/VaultFixesFork/README.md

 ---
-This mod is licenseD under the GNU AGPLv3.
+This mod is licensed under the GNU AGPLv3.
 All modified versions of this mod on public servers **must** have their source code available.

 [Full License Text](LICENSE)